-National Curriculum - Writing
+tional Curriculum - Writing

-The programmes of study for writing at key stages 1 and 2 are constructed similarly to those for reading:
+y for writing at key stages 1 and 2 are constructed ding:

+ing and handwriting)

-- transcription (spelling and handwriting) - composition (articulating ideas and structuring them in speech and writing).
+lating ideas and structuring them in speech and writing).

-It is essential that teaching develops pupils' competence in these two dimensions.
-In addition, pupils should be taught how to plan, revise and evaluate their writing.
-These aspects of writing have been incorporated into the programmes of study for composition.
-Writing down ideas fluently depends on effective transcription: that is, on spelling quickly and accurately through knowing the relationship between sounds and letters (phonics) and understanding the morphology (word structure) and orthography (spelling structure) of words.
-Effective composition involves forming, articulating and communicating ideas, and then organising them coherently for a reader.
-This requires clarity, awareness of the audience, purpose and context, and an increasingly wide knowledge of vocabulary and grammar.
-Writing also depends on fluent, legible and, eventually, speedy handwriting.
+ng develops pupils' competence in these two dimensions. be taught how to plan, revise and evaluate their writing. have been incorporated into the programmes of study for in ideas fluently depends on effective transcription: that is, ccurately through knowing the relationship between ics) and understanding the morphology (word structure) g structure) of words.
+Effective composition involves communicating ideas, and then organising them his requires clarity, awareness of the audience, purpose easingly wide knowledge of vocabulary and grammar. fluent, legible and, eventually, speedy handwriting.